edespino/cloudberry-site/docs/sql-stmts/move.md

 > **Note** You cannot `MOVE` a `PARALLEL RETRIEVE CURSOR`.

-> **Note** Because Cloudberry Database does not support scrollable cursors, it is not possible to move a cursor position backwards.
+> **Note** Because Apache Cloudberry does not support scrollable cursors, it is not possible to move a cursor position backwards.
 You can only move a cursor forward in position using `MOVE`.

 The parameters for the `MOVE` command are identical to those of the `FETCH` command; refer to [`FETCH`](/docs/sql-stmts/fetch.md) for details on syntax and usage.